 - Captain of sports team

-3. Service (at least 1 Honors service project per year):All Honors students are required to contribute to at least one of the following Honors Program service projects each year:
+3. Service (at least 1 Honors service project per year):All Honors students are required to contribute to at least one of the following Wood Honors College service projects each year:

 - Service Committee project

 - Service project organized by another HSO committee

 Note: Service projects undertaken as part of a general education Honors class do not fulfill this requirement.

 Note: Service events are designated with an (S) on the Calendar of Events